 The shrimp tower stretched higher and higher, eventually reaching the edge of the atmosphere.
 The singular shrimp at the very top swayed back and forth, pondering the shrimps holding it aloft and balancing in the wind.
 Each shrimp interlocked with the shrimp around it, like that barrel of monkeys in Toy Story.
 I don’t know if you know this, but the sensation of perching on top of a stack of shrimps that stretches all the way to the edge of the atmosphere produces some stomach-dropping vertigo.
 If you’ve ever read the Dr. Seuss Book, Yertle the Turtle, the shrimp tower may remind you of that.
 Instead of an incredibly arrogant shrimp forcing the others to form the tower so that it could sit at the top, this was the reverse.
 The top shrimp wasn’t entirely sure how it got there and was not very comfortable with it.

-There are some interesting parts of my infusions that seem to blend my identity with strange scenarios and characters.
+There are some interesting parts of my IV ketamine treatments that seem to blend my identity with strange scenarios and characters.
 For instance, how did I know that the shrimp at the top of the tower didn’t know how it got there?
 Was I the shrimp?
-Similarly, the funeral scene in my seventh ketamine infusion also evoked a sudden understanding.
+Similarly, the funeral scene in the seventh part of The Ketamine Chronicles also evoked a sudden understanding.
 I was watching the scene, but when the coffin was set down, I felt like I was being pressed into the ground.
 Was I watching, or was I in the coffin?

-The day before this ketamine infusion, my aunt and I did one of those paint-n-sip classes.
+The day before this IV ketamine infusion, my aunt and I did one of those paint-n-sip classes.
 The painting to emulate was a cute, cartoonish giraffe with multi-colored spots.
 We noticed that there were two kids in the back who had really taken their paintings to the next level.
 Their giraffes had blood-red eyes, thick, metal earrings, and gaping smiles filled with pointed teeth.
 One also had thick blue stripes rather than spots, but that’s neither here nor there.
 We got a big kick out of these kids’ creativity and confidence to go off-book.
-They seemed proud of their paintings, and we thought they were awesome.

-Imagine that painting in the style of a ten year old’s artistic skills, and then imagine how taken aback I was when a dark silhouette in my ketamine dream revealed itself to have that giraffe face.
+Now, imagine that painting in the style of a ten-year-old’s artistic skills, and then imagine how taken aback I was when a dark silhouette in my ketamine dream revealed itself to have that giraffe’s face.
 It was both unsettling and hilarious at the same time.

-After the carnivorous giraffe, my brain may have opened the door to where the creepy images are held because I remember seeing dark forms standing over me, laughing.
+After the carnivorous giraffe, my brain may have opened the door to where the creepy images are held.
+I remember seeing dark forms standing over me, laughing.
 Thankfully, something in the room beeped, and I reoriented myself to my surroundings.
-That was probably the most disturbing thing I’ve experienced during a ketamine infusion, and even that was not bad.
+That was probably the most disturbing thing I’ve experienced during IV ketamine therapy so far, and even that was not bad.
 I knew that it was creepy but didn’t feel especially scared.

-Most of the time, I just see bizarre scenes like the tower of shrimp, marvel at how much my teeth feel like stale marshmallows, and wonder if I’m slowly tilting in one direction or another.
+Most of the time while I get ketamine infusions for my depression, I just see bizarre scenes like the tower of shrimp, marvel at how much my teeth feel like stale marshmallows, and wonder if I’m slowly tilting in one direction or another.